nielskrijger/loaded/README.md

  - `concurrency`: the number of tests to run in parallel.
 Defaults to 1.
  - `errorHandler`: an error handling function called when an error is detected in `beforeAll`, `afterAll` or `test` functions.
  The error handler signature is `function(err)`.
 Defaults to printing the error to the console.
+ - `progressInterval`: the number of milliseconds to print a progress status to the console.
+When `0` or `null` disables the progress bar.
+Defaults to `null`.

 Performance metrics / stats
 ---------------------------